-OneDrive is Microsoft’s cloud storage service which comes pre-installed in all the latest versions of Windows.
-It offers easy integration with Microsoft Office and Sharepoint makes it a great cloud storage tool if you are a Windows user but otherwise isn’t really worth the effort.
+OneDrive is Microsoft’s cloud storage service and comes pre-installed in all the latest versions of Windows.
+It offers easy integration with Microsoft Office and SharePoint makes it a great cloud storage tool if you are a Windows user but otherwise isn’t really worth the effort.

 Previously Microsoft provided unlimited OneDrive storage for Office 365 users but from March 1st, 2017, that limit was capped to 1TB of space.
 Also, the storage limit for free users was changed from 15GB to 5GB.